ankitssh/Kodansha-KanjiSearch/README.md

 * All the Kanji have link to their Jisho page.
 * Get meaning, onyomi, kunyomi, and page numbers of Kanji instantly.
 * Search your previously searched Kanji easily using the History tab.

+* The project has been created in Visual Studio 2012.
+The C# solution contains two projects: JSON_SerDe and Kodansha Kanji Search(main proj)

+* JSON_SerDe was intially used to convert(serialize) the kanji data file into a JSON file.
+In this project, it is used to deserialize the JSON file for use in the Kodansha Kanji Search project.

+* The GUI is uses a material design library called [MaterialSkin](https://github.com/IgnaceMaes/MaterialSkin).